Linux Auditd Possible Access Or Modification Of Sshd Config File

 id:acb3ea33-70f7-47aa-b335-643b3aebcb2f

-author:Teoderick Contreras, Splunk
+author:Teoderick Contreras, Nasreddine Bencherchali, Splunk

 status:production